gramineproject/graphene/Documentation/tutorials/tensorflow-serving-cluster/index.rst

 - Docker Engine.
 Docker Engine is an open source containerization technology for building and containerizing your applications.
-In this tutorial, applications, like Graphene, TensorFlow Serving, secret providers, will be built in Docker images.Then Kubernetes will manage these docker images.
+In this tutorial, applications, like Graphene, TensorFlow Serving, secret providers, will be built in Docker images.
+Then Kubernetes will manage these Docker images.
-  Please follow `this guide <https://docs.docker.com/engine/install/ubuntu/#install-using-the-convenience-script>`__ to install docker engine.
+  Please follow `this guide <https://docs.docker.com/engine/install/ubuntu/#install-using-the-convenience-script>`__ to install Docker engine.

 - Python3.
 Please install python3 package since our python script is based on python3.